open/close all folders

 - Frozen had its aspect ratio slightly expanded for home video release.

-- The Phantom Menace had a few edits, recuts, and additions to its original video release- enough of them to be noticed, but not to the scale of the Original Trilogy's Special Editions.
+- The Star Wars prequel trilogy had a few edits, recuts, and additions to its original video releases - enough of them to be noticed, but not to the scale of the Original Trilogy's Special Editions.

 - Parodied in the South Park episode "Free Hat", where there's a Parody Commercial for the new enhanced edition of the first episode with all-new graphics.